justcoded/coding-standards/docs/frontend/html-coding-style.md

 Break lines at 80 characters except in the following cases:

-- The metadata tags at the top of files (such as page.metaDescription) have to be all on one line, so those lines can be as long as needed.
+- The metadata tags at the top of files (such as page.metaDescription) MUST be all on one line, so those lines can be as long as needed.
 - If a URL in a link has a line break, the link won't work.
 If a URL is longer than 80 characters (quite common), you're stuck with it.
 In that case, put the URL on its own line with the href attribute to make it easier to review the text before and after, as the following example shows:

 ```HTML